fin123.dev

 Run later

 Scheduled execution is the same Run model, just delayed.
-It references a saved model version and selected Scenarios.
+It references a saved model state, selected Scenarios, and selected company contexts.
 It never runs the mutable grid.

 fin123 Run later modal showing saved version, selected Scenario, and time